w-disaster/VLSI-cdmo/README.md

 # VLSI Design
 ## Combinatorial decision making and optimization project by Luca Fabri and Giuseppe Morgese

-VLSI (Very Large Scale Integration) refers to the trend of integrating cir- cuits into silicon chips.
+VLSI (Very Large Scale Integration) refers to the trend of integrating circuits into silicon chips.
 A typical example is the smartphone.
-The mod- ern trend of shrinking transistor sizes, allowing engineers to fit more and more transistors into the same area of silicon, has pushed the integration of more and more functions of cellphone circuitry into a single silicon die (i.e. plate).
+The modern trend of shrinking transistor sizes, allowing engineers to fit more and more transistors into the same area of silicon, has pushed the integration of more and more functions of cellphone circuitry into a single silicon die (i.e. plate).